AIChallenger/AI_Challenger_2017/Baselines/caption_baseline/README.md

 # AI_Challenger
 challenger.ai
 Image caption (Chinese) baseline for AI_Challenger dataset.
+# Citing
+If you find this useful in your research, please consider citing the following paper:
 "AI Challenger : A Large-scale Dataset for Going Deeper in Image Understanding".
 [Find the paper here.](https://arxiv.org/abs/1711.06475)